MaryJo-Nelson/Merlins-SAC/README.md

 #### In the Field

+1. Surveys are conducted in pairs in order to have more eyes and ears looking out for possible responses

+2. Record start time and recording being used

--   While standing on a point, play Merlin call once in all directions (north, west, south, and east), then wait approximately 30 seconds for a response
+3. While standing on a point, and play Merlin call once in all directions (north, west, south, and east), then wait approximately 30 seconds to a minute for a response (Merlins tend to respond right away to a call)

+    -

+4. Mark Presence or Absence

+5. If Presence, note other pertinent information (e.g. auditory response, visual, male, female, pair, in flight, in tree, flight path, etc.)

--   Technology used:
+    Technology used:

     -   ArcGIS Field Maps - for moving to points and marking points of interest